 - UPDATE - updates existing data within a table

-- DELETE - deletes all records from a table, the space for the records remain
+- DELETE - Delete all records from a database table

 - MERGE - UPSERT operation (insert or update)